devinkr/js-dom/readme.md

 ### You Do: [JS DOM Practice Part 1](https://git.generalassemb.ly/dc-wdi-fundamentals/js-dom-practice) (10 min / 0:40)

-Open up the practice exercise and work through the prompts in the `getelements.js` file.
+Clone down and open the practice exercise and work through the prompts in the `getelements.js` file.

 ### `querySelector` (10 min / 0:50)

 There are only two methods in this group: `querySelector` and `querySelectorAll`.
-In the `getElement(s)By` family of methods, we saw that sometimes `Elements` was plural in the method name and sometimes it was singular, and that's how we knew whether the method returned a single node or a list of nodes.
-With the `querySelector` family, the clue is also in the name: `querySelector` returns a single node (specifically, the first matching node) whereas `querySelectorAll` returns a list of nodes (specifically, every matching node).
+Unlike the `getElement(s)By` group, these are simpler to understand - querySelector returns a single value, and querySelectorAll returns...well...everything that it can find.
+You can even select multiple IDs this way.

-We'll walk through both `querySelector` and `querySelector` all, but first a note about selectors:
+We'll walk through both `querySelector` and `querySelectorAll`, but first a note about selectors:

 #### Selectors